Gratings

 Grate Accessories

-To make sure your grating system is ready to take on anything, get the necessary accessories.
-These include items like: fasteners, locks, bolts, hold down clamps, hold down clips, anchor plates, washers, butterfly clips and channel connectors.
-Learn which ones are right for you by talking to your grating supplier.
+To ensure your grating system is fully prepared for any application, make sure you have the necessary accessories.
+These may include components such as fasteners, locks, bolts, hold down clamps, hold down clips, anchor plates, washers, butterfly clips, and channel connectors.
+To determine which accessories best suit your system and requirements, consult your grating supplier for expert guidance.

 Grating Terms